katesnelson/waterway-sim/README.md

 # waterway-sim
-*An inland waterway navigation simulation*
+*An inland waterway navigation simulation.
+NOTE: This model is still under development.
+Validation procedures have not been completed for this model.
+There are no guarantees as to it's accuracy.*

 This repo holds the code (Netlogo) for an agent-based model of inland waterway tow traffic in the context of extreme weather events conceptualized in